 Costs per person: 1 person €50,- | 2 persons €25,- | 3 or more €20,-

 Renting a car is a good idea when coming to Ericeira.
 You will be free to go wherever and whenever you want.
-It’s easy to rent a car on the airport, and not too expensive.
-However, don’t forget to read all the details in your contract, to avoid higher costs.
+It’s easy and reliable to rent a car with one of our partners.
 It’s a 30 minute drive if you take the A1 Norte and then the A8 Oeste.

 What's the weather like in Ericeira?

 Sunny of course!
-Well, most of the time.
-The best time to travel to Ericeira are the months may to october.
-The warmest months are June, July, August and September, with an average temperature of 28 degrees.
-It hardly ever gets over 32 degrees, and there’s always a seabreeze, so it’s never too hot.
+Well, most of the time, because it can be a bit cloudy/misty as well.
+The best time to travel to Ericeira are the months May to October.
+The warmest months are June, July, August and September, with an average temperature of 25 degrees.
+It hardly ever gets over 30 degrees, because there’s always a seabreeze, so it’s never too hot.
 The coolest month is January and the wettest is December.
+Don’t forget to bring a warm sweater for the cool evenings.

 and the sea temperature?